Posted by

 It can take months before internal security teams become aware of a breach and why undertaking regular external intelligence monitoring can minimise the dwell time of some attacks.

-The aim of threat intelligence is to find actionable data that can be used to better understand threats and put mitigation strategies in place to protect company networks and endpoints from attacks.
+The aim of intelligence monitoring services is to find actionable data that can be used to better understand threats and put mitigation strategies in place to protect company networks and endpoints from attacks.

 Threat intelligence experts are looking for information such as the identity of attackers, capabilities, motivations and plans.
 This allows security experts to learn about attacks that are planned or are in progress before the damage is done.